Supply Chain Sustainability: A Byproduct of Efficiency

 “I believe that sustainability will continue to be a selling/differentiation point.
 I also believe, and have experienced it, that customers like to talk about sustainability, but will only push it if there is a cost savings ...
 The expectation is that manufacturers will [absorb any added costs due to sustainability efforts] instead of partnering for a win-win.”

 Therefore, it seems like the old adage “Green is good for business” remains true today -- but mainly because the only “green” initiatives that get approved and worked on are those that reduce costs or have some other financial/efficiency benefit (or are required by law or regulation).

 Transportation: At the Intersection of Sustainability and Efficiency

 If sustainability is truly a byproduct of efficiency, then transportation is where the two intersect.

 According to the Environmental Defense Fund, freight movement accounts for seven percent of all corporate greenhouse gas emissions, which come directly from trucks, trains, ships and planes that carry goods.

 Not surprising, a lot of companies began their sustainability efforts years ago by focusing on their transportation operations first.
-This might explain why “Using optimisation software to create more efficient transportation/fulfilment routes” ranked relatively low in our Indago survey: not because it’s not important for companies, but because they have already done it.
+This might explain why “Using optimization software to create more efficient transportation/fulfillment routes” ranked relatively low in our Indago survey: not because it’s not important for companies, but because they have already done it.

 Any company using a transportation management system (TMS) to optimize and execute its transportation operations is, by default, helping to reduce its carbon footprint -- whether it’s by consolidating multiple loads into a single truckload shipment, shifting to modes with lower carbon footprints (e.g., truckload shipments to rail or air shipments to ocean) or reducing miles traveled (and trucks used and gasoline consumed) to make local deliveries.